Butterfly Photography: A Beginner's Guide

 Tripod

-Tips for Butterfly Photography
+Camera Settings for Butterfly Photography

 Aperture

-A good starting point would be at least f/8 or higher, but you may need to adjust depending on the lighting and distance from your subject.
+A good starting point would be at least f/8-11 or higher, but you may need to adjust depending on the lighting and distance from your subject.
 Experiment with different settings to find what works best for you and your equipment.

 marbled white head in focusMarbled White - an aperture of f6.3 allowed the head and legs to stand out from the rest of the butterfly